danielhuang/cotton/README.md

 ## Limitations

-* Cotton does not currently support Git repositories, direct urls, or local paths as dependencies; only registries are supported.
+* Cotton does not currently support Git repositories or local paths as dependencies; only registries and direct urls are supported.